Construction of the Anjou station

 Impact on local residents

-The work will take place on two sites, located on either side of Highway 25.
-Partial street closures are planned.
+The work is currently underway on two sites, located on either side of Highway 25.
+Partial street closures are expected.

 Anjou West

-• A few weeks after the start of the work, we’ll completely close Place des Roseraies between Louis-H.-Lafontaine and Des Roseraies.
-That closure will remain in place for several years.
+- We have completely closed Place des Roseraies between Louis-H.-Lafontaine and Des Roseraies boulevards.
+This configuration will remain in place for several years.

 Anjou East

-• Sidewalks along the worksite will be closed.
-Walkways will be installed to allow pedestrians to get around the site safely.
+- Sidewalks along the worksite are closed.
+Walkways have been set up to allow pedestrians to get around the site safely.

 Learn more about the project